khirotaka/accelv/README.md

-# vops
+# Accelvops
-Vectorized arithmetic crates with vDSP as backend.
+Vectorized arithmetic crates with Accelerate framework as backend.